-There’s not very many foods as comforting as a bowl of hearty Slow Cooker Beef Stew!
-This stew recipe is loaded with vegetables and has the most tender, melt in your mouth pieces of beef!
-It’s perfect for extra busy days too because all you need to do is dice up the veggies and meat, throw a few ingredients in the slow cooker to make a broth, and add simple seasonings!
-Just like that…dinner will be waiting for you!
+There are not very many foods as comforting as a bowl of Hearty Beef Stew!
+This old fashioned recipe is loaded with vegetables and has the most tender, melt in your mouth pieces of beef!
+The perfect blend of seasonings gives it the BEST flavor, and you’ll love the thick gravy!

-It’s a really good thing the leftovers are every bit as good as the first time around with this soup because stew is one of those meals that seems to magically grows bigger than you thought possible!
+It’s a really good thing the leftovers are every bit as good as the first time around with this soup because it’s one of those meals that seems to magically grow bigger than you thought possible!
 My kids have been packing leftovers in their school lunches all week!
-It’s definitely been a stew and No Knead Whole Wheat Bread kind of week!
+It’s definitely been a stew and No-Knead Whole Wheat Bread kind of week!

 What vegetables can I add to Slow Cooker Beef Stew?

 Need another reason to make this soup?
 It’s so inexpensive!
 Staying on track with your grocery budget has never been tastier!
 I have leftover carrots and potatoes from my garden and I was happy to use them up.

 You can scrounge around the bottom of your freezer and grab whatever other vegetables that have been lost and add them to the stew too!
 There really aren’t any rules with stew.
 Just substitute what you already have on hand for the same amounts of vegetables listed on the recipe.
 Here are some alternative vegetable ideas to get you started.